 But the sheriff soon has other things on his mind.
 Like a string of bizarre murders that seem to involve advanced technology.
 Could they have something to do with the company that’s buying up all the local property?
 Or is Mark’s arrival in town not a coincidence, for one reason or another?
 Why isn’t Mayor Stetson (Christopher Kriesa, Baby Money, Hellraiser: Inferno) overly concerned?
 And just who is Frost’s associate Reasonor (Erin Stegeman, Fun Size Horror: Volume One) and can she be trusted?

 Interpreters is one of the few films that manages to justify a two-hour run time.
 It does a nice job of laying out the situation without letting things get tedious.
 Writer/director Michael Ryan manages to avoid long stretches of expository dialogue.
 Enough information is passed along visually that it isn’t needed.
 That’s a nice change from either being bored by tons of information dump dialogue.
 Or conversely, having no clue what’s going on for most of the film.

 The script taps into some of the more outrageous conspiracy theories out there and takes them at face value.
 Killers Within did this with David Icke’s lizard people.
 In the same way, Interpreters mixes fringe lunacy about corporations and alien technology, social media and who really runs the government into an enjoyably pulpy plot.

 Both the ending and “quantum 1” part of the original title hint that this is meant to be the first of a franchise.
-There’s certainly enough questions left unanswered to fuel a sequel or two.
+There are certainly enough questions left unanswered to fuel a sequel or two.